-The following chart shows the evolution of the mean vacancy duration in the United States since 2001.
-The vacancy duration measure reflects the vacancy concept in the Job Openings and Labor Turnover Survey (JOLTS).
+The DHI-DFH Mean Vacancy Duration Measure rose to 27.8 working days in February, 1.1 days above its revised value for January and 1.8 days below its historical peak in April 2016.
+Figure 1 shows the evolution of the mean vacancy duration in the United States since 2001.
+This duration measure reflects the vacancy concept in the Job Openings and Labor Turnover Survey (JOLTS).
 Specifically, a job opening gets "filled" according to JOLTS when a job offer for the open position is accepted.
-So the vacancy duration statistics refer to the average length of time required to fill open positions.
+Thus, the duration statistic refers to the average length of time required to fill open positions.
 Typically, there is also a lag between the fill date and the new hire's start date on the new job.

-The next chart displays four other indicators of labor market slack alongside the mean vacancy duration.
+Figure 2 displays four other indicators of labor market slack alongside the mean vacancy duration.
 All five measures show a pronounced tightening of U.S. labor markets since 2009.
 Three of the measures - mean vacancy duration, the vacancy-unemployment ratio, and the ratio of vacancies to the number of persons unemployed for 26 weeks or less - now exceed their peak values prior to the recession of 2008-2009.
 The post-recession rise in the mean vacancy duration is especially pronounced.